dcmwijaya/STCAMP404/README.md

 <br>

 ## LICENSE
-MIT License - Copyright (c) 2020 - Devan C. M. Wijaya, S.Kom
+MIT License - Copyright © 2020 - Devan C. M. Wijaya, S.Kom

 Permission is hereby granted without charge to any person obtaining a copy of this software and the software-related documentation files to deal in them without restriction, including without limitation the right to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons receiving the Software to be furnished therewith on the following terms: